Last updated on June 27, 2023

 So to the rest of the world, on behalf of all Canadians, you’re welcome.
-Where would you be without a way to easily apply paint, keep boobs perky, and send a wireless message to get someone to call you back in the 80’s?
 Also, you’re welcome for this exhaustive list of interesting facts about Canada, now go dig into a bowl of mac and cheese (errr, we mean Kraft Dinner) to celebrate!

-Now that you’ve read the whole post, go test your knowledge in our quiz about Canada!
+Now that you’ve read the whole post, it’s time to test your knowledge with our quiz about Canada!

 This post was compiled by the Travel Trivia Challenge (TTC) team.
 TTC was founded by Dalene and Pete Heck who traveled the world non-stop for almost 8 years.